savob/savobajic.ca/content/projects/personal/website.md

 I would like to minimize the amount of scripting needed for my website, ideally keep it at zero to ensure that the content is viewable by anyone with just an HTML parser.
-To that end I am try to stict to only formatting the website with CSS, and so far I have been successful at sticking to it.
+To that end I am try to stick to only formatting the website with CSS, and so far I have been successful at sticking to it.

 The layout of my website is kept basic for now, largely given my CSS abilities.
 The